bem/bem-core/common.docs/bemhtml-js-syntax/bemhtml-js-syntax.en.md

 match(predicate)(function() { JS code })
 ```

-In JS syntax template's body is passed as an argument to a function which was returned by a `match` method and by helpers for BEM entity or mode.
+In JS syntax template body is passed as an argument to a function which was returned by a `match` method and by helpers for BEM entity or mode.

 Syntax: